Early postoperative review and cardiac rehabilitation

 What does the study involve?

-The recruitment period will last for 24 months and eligible and consenting participants will be randomised, a 1:1 ratio, to either the control (standard care) or intervention arms.
-Participants in the control arm will receive standard post-sternotomy cardiac surgery care which includes specialist review at six weeks after hospital discharge, followed by commencement of CR from eight weeks.
-Participants in the intervention arm will have a specialist review at three weeks after hospital discharge, followed by the commencement of CR from four weeks.
-Both groups will receive eight weeks of CR followed by a post-CR review.
-In addition to this there will be follow-up appointments for both groups at six and twelve months post-randomisation.
+The recruitment period will last for 24 months and eligible and consenting participants will be randomised in a 1:1 ratio to either the control (standard care) or the intervention arm.
+Participants in the control arm will receive standard post-sternotomy cardiac surgery care, which includes specialist review at 6 weeks after hospital discharge, followed by commencement of CR from 8 weeks.
+Participants in the intervention arm will have a specialist review at 3 weeks after hospital discharge, followed by the commencement of CR from 4 weeks.
+Both groups will receive 8 weeks of CR followed by a post-CR review.
+In addition to this, there will be a follow-up appointment for both groups at 6 months post-randomisation and a final questionnaire-only follow-up at 12 months post-randomisation.
 The outcomes will be measured through a variety of standard clinical tests as well as questionnaires.

 What are the possible benefits and risks of participating?

-• reducing muscle wasting, joint stiffness, and physical deconditioning,
+1. Reducing muscle wasting, joint stiffness, and physical deconditioning

-• facilitating early return to usual fitness levels,
+2. Facilitating early return to usual fitness levels

 There are no foreseen areas for clinical concern.
 In the context of a lack of robust evidence to determine the best time frames for post-operative review and CR, risks are not increased through participation in the study.
 Risks and burdens to patients have been considered during the study design process.
-Study patients will undergo clinical assessment after discharge following surgery, and be certified fit for cardiac rehabilitation (CR) by the surgical team.
+Study patients will undergo clinical assessment after discharge following surgery and be certified fit for CR by the surgical team.
 Before commencing exercise-based CR they will undergo exercise testing, and CR will be tailored to their fitness levels.
 After CR, they would have another assessment and exit consultation.
-Burdens include questionnaire and diary completion, and some clinical assessments/tests which are not part of the normal patient pathway.
+Burdens include questionnaire completion and some clinical assessments/tests that are not part of the normal patient pathway.
 However, these additional tests may not involve attending any extra hospital visits.

 Where is the study run from?